-In short, what this looks like is within 90-minutes of waking, get in some nourishment.
+In short, what this looks like is within 60-90-minutes of waking (or earlier!), get in some nourishment.
 Break the fast.
 Then, every 3-4 hours after this point, eat something and keep checking-in with yourself every 3-4 hours throughout the day to get in some fuel.

 For example, if you wake at 7 am, eat around 8 am.
 You then may want a snack around 10:30-11 am or maybe you can wait until lunch, around noon (see how you feel- you are your own best teacher).
 Come 3 or 4 pm, you have a snack.
 Then 6 or 7 pm dinner.
-If you’re staying up until midnight and you ate dinner at 6 pm, you may need another snack, like some natural nut butter on an apple to keep you satisfied and feeling good.
+And dessert, if you fancy!
+If you’re staying up until midnight and you ate dinner at 6 pm, you’ll need more food too, like some natural nut butter on an apple to keep you satisfied and feeling good.
 How do you decide this?
 You practice, take your time, and check-in with your body.

 So, if you don’t have any hunger cues, don’t panic.
 Just get your body in a rhythm and show up present to your eating occasion.

 Again… If you’ve been a chronic dieter, a breakfast skipper, or have been suppressing (or avoiding) your hunger for some time, it is not uncommon to not have hunger cues.
 BUT you can move through this.